ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/using/method.md

 # Method-based routing

-$productName$ supports routing based on the HTTP method and regular expression.
+Emissary supports routing based on the HTTP method and regular expression.

 ## Using `method`